 Also shown for comparison in Fig. 3 is the compression of the packing subject to the applied pressure.
-We define the compression as $C = [V_0 - V(p,D)]/V_0$ , where V(p,D) is the volume of the unit cell of the soft-sphere packing (for the chosen pressure and diameter ratio) and $V_0$ is the volume of the corresponding hard-sphere structure.
+We define the compression as $C = [V_0 - V(p, D/d)]/V_0$, where V(p, D/d) is the volume of the unit cell of the soft-sphere packing (for the chosen p and D/d) and V_0 is the volume of the corresponding hard-sphere structure.
 In the case of uniform structures, the volume of the unit cell in the hard-sphere case has a unique value [17].
-However, for the line-slip structures this is not the case (since the length of the unit cell depends on D/d), and instead we compare against the smallest volume of the unit cell for a given hard-sphere arrangement of this type [17].
+However, for the line-slip structures this is not the case (since the length of the unit cell depends on D/d) and instead we compare against the smallest volume of the unit cell for a given hard-sphere arrangement of this type [17].

-It is illustrative also to consider the orthogonal trajectory, i.e., variation in the enthalpy H in terms of p at constant diameter ratio.
+It is illustrative to also consider the orthogonal trajectory, i.e., variation in the enthalpy h in terms of p at a constant diameter ratio.
 As an example of this, we show in Fig. 4 a vertical cut through Fig. 2, where we hold the diameter ratio at a constant D/d = 2.1 and vary the pressure.
 The corresponding compression ratio is also shown.
-The trajectory passes through a transition from (3,2,1) to (3,3,0) and then from (3,3,0) to (4,2,2)-both of these are discontinuous transitions; while the
+The trajectory passes through a transition from (3,2,1) to (3,3,0) and then from (3,3,0) to (4,2,2)-both of these are discontinuous transitions; while the change in the slope cannot be determined by inspection from Fig. 4, it nevertheless can be clearly observed by taking the derivative of h with respect to p along the trajectory.